 Records show that business leaders in Cortland began discussing the creation of a business organization as early as 1896.
 The Cortland County Chamber of Commerce was formed on November 12, 1903 as the Cortland Board of Trade.
 The Board of Trade changed its name to the Chamber of Commerce in 1911, and its articles of incorporation were approved in 1945.
 Today, the Chamber staff, Board of Directors and many volunteers serve nearly 450 members in and around Cortland County.

 The Cortland County Chamber of Commerce, headquartered in downtown Cortland, NY, is the region’s leading business advocacy organization representing all of Cortland County, the villages of Groton and Dryden in Tompkins County, and the village of Tully in Onondaga County.
-We support approximately 450 members representing over 14,000 employees through business-to-business connections and consistently provide opportunities and resources to help our members grow and thrive.
+We support over 500 members representing over 14,000 employees through business-to-business connections and consistently provide opportunities and resources to help our members grow and thrive.

 Our Chamber teams up with our Chamber partners as members of The Business Council of New York State and state wide our Chambers represent 110,000 businesses and 3.6 million employees.
 Our strength in numbers is key as we provide leadership and advocacy state wide.